quay/clair/README.md

 #### Source

 To build Clair, you need to latest stable version of [Go] and a working [Go environment].
-In addition, Clair requires some additional binaries be installed on the system [$PATH]:
+In addition, Clair requires some additional binaries be installed on the system [$PATH] as runtime dependencies:

 * [git]
 * [bzr]